Paul Boateng: High Commissioner to South Africa

-Due to Boateng's passion and enthusiasm for the government's Africa Commission Report and his associations with African leaders Tony Blair named him to be the next High Commissioner to South Africa for a term of four years, making him the first black ambassador in British history.
+Due to Boateng's passion and enthusiasm for the government's Africa Commission Report and his associations with African leaders, Tony Blair named him to be the next High Commissioner to South Africa for a term of four years, making him the first black ambassador in British history.
 Many Africans praised the appointment, stating that it was an important symbolic break from Britain's colonial past and saw it as a symbol of Tony Blair's commitment to the continent.
 Boateng is credited with building a close relationship with the African National Congress government in South Africa, and it was reported that he privately worked to bring together bitter rivals in the crisis in Zimbabwe, although he publicly condemned the Zimbabwean government's illegal occupation of land from white farmers and the resulting turmoil, which Boateng labelled a "human rights crisis."

 He has also addressed the World Economic Forum on issues concerning Africa.
 In 2008, he participated in a number of talks with political leaders in the United States to encourage them to support the Doha Development Round trade negotiations that would open Western markets to goods from Africa and other developing countries.

 Appointment to the House of Lords

 On 28 May 2010, it was announced in the 2010 Dissolution Honours that Boateng would become a member of the House of Lords.
 On 27 June 2010 he was created Baron Boateng, of Akyem in the Republic of Ghana and of Wembley in the London Borough of Brent and was introduced to the Lords on 1 July 2010; he was supported by Lord Ouseley and Lord Janner.
-His maiden speech to the House of Lords highlighted the needs of poor and disadvantaged children, both in rural and urban areas.
+Boateng's maiden speech to the House of Lords highlighted the needs of poor and disadvantaged children, both in rural and urban areas.
 He called on the Government to examine the impact that the Budget and forthcoming Spending Review would have on children at risk.

-In December 2011, he initiated a debate in the House of Lords to discuss cuts in funding to the Citizens Advice Bureau centres, which Lord Boateng vehemently opposed.
+In December 2011, he initiated a debate in the House of Lords to discuss cuts in funding to the Citizens Advice Bureau centres, which he vehemently opposed.

 He is a member of Labour Friends of Israel.